 In the summer of 2018, Helen appeared again in Dalhalla together with Malena Ernman, this time in the company of Sarah Dawn Finer and Nisse Landgren.
 Last winter she went for a Christmas Tour; December – Songs in the wintertime, together with her childhood friend and artist colleague Anna Stadling.

-In the spring of 2020, she played the lead role as mom Diana in the acclaimed Broadway musical Next to Normal at Uppsala City Theater.
+In the spring of 2020, for a short period, she played the lead role as mom Diana in the acclaimed Broadway musical Next to Normal at Uppsala City Theater.

 On September 25 her new solo album En Ny Tid (A New Time) with newly written material was released and at the end of the year, she participated in the success series on TV4 Så mycket bättre (So Much Better).